Supporting Excellent Science Teaching for Georgia

 Section C. Nominating Committee

 Paragraph 1.
-MEMBERSHIP: The membership of this committee shall be the State President a Nominations Chair, and up to two additional members, reviewed by the Executive Board and appointed by the State President.
+Membership.
+The membership of this committee shall be the President, a Nominations Chair, and up to two additional members, reviewed by the Executive Board and appointed by the President.

-Paragraph 2.
-DUTIES: The duties of this committee shall be as stated in Article III, Section B, Paragraph 3.
-In the event that the Chair of the Nominating Committee is nominated for an office, the State Executive Secretary/Treasurer shall conduct the election or the President will appoint someone to run the election.
+Paragraph 3.
+In the event that the Chair of the Nominating Committee is nominated for an office, the Executive Secretary/Treasurer shall conduct the election or the President will appoint someone to run the election.

 Section D. Awards Committee

 Paragraph 1.
-MEMBERSHIP: The awards committee shall be comprised of a chair, appointed for a three year term by the president, a Foundation representative, and the level representatives for elementary, middle, secondary, and college.
+Membership.
+The awards committee shall be comprised of a chair, appointed for a one year term by the President, a Foundation representative, and the level representatives for elementary, middle, high, and college.
 Each level representative shall form a subcommittee composed of a majority of classroom teachers for the purpose of evaluating the awards nominations/applications.
 The chairperson shall be responsible for receiving applications and communicating with all nominees/applicants and the district representatives concerning the final selection.

 Paragraph 2.
-DUTIES: The awards committee shall serve as a link between Board of Directors of the Association and the Georgia Science Teachers Education Foundation.
-Annual awards in recognition of meritorious service to science and/or science education will be presented by this committee at the annual business meeting.
-Each committee shall determine the criteria for those awards, the nature of the awards to be given, and ascertain worthy recipients.
+Duties.
+The awards committee shall serve as a link between the Board of Directors of the Association and the Georgia Science Teachers Education Foundation.
+Annual awards in recognition of meritorious service to science and/or science education will be presented by this committee at the annual business meeting or conference.
+The committee shall determine the criteria for those awards and ascertain worthy recipients based on the number and nature of the awards determined by the Foundation.

 Paragraph 3.
-Criteria for the awards should be published in the Georgia Science Teachers Association's various publications to enable members to make nominations for the various awards.
+Criteria for the awards should be published in the Association's various publications to enable members to apply or make nominations for the various awards.

 Section E. Budget Committee

 Paragraph 2.
-DUTIES.
+Duties.
 The committee shall develop, monitor and report on the annual budget and any special funding secured through grants, contracts or awards.
-The annual fiscal budget should be developed with input from the president, the executive secretary-treasurer and chairs of the standing committees and Foundation and presented to the full board for approval prior to the beginning of the fiscal year.
+The annual fiscal budget should be developed with input from the President, the Executive Secretary/Treasurer, chairs of the standing committees, and the Foundation and presented to the full board for approval prior to the beginning of the fiscal year.

 Section F. Advocacy Committee

 Paragraph 1.
-MEMBERSHIP.
-Membership of this committee shall consist of a chair appointed by the President, the President, President-elect, Executive Director and additional members as deemed necessary.
+Membership.
+Membership of this committee shall consist of a chairperson appointed by the President, President, President-Elect, Executive Director and additional members as deemed necessary.
 The Legislative Advocate shall serve as an advisor.

 Paragraph 1.
-MEMBERSHIP.
-Membership of this committee shall consist of the publications editor(s), webmaster, and additional members as deemed necessary, and appointed by either the Executive Director or President.
+Membership.
+Membership of this committee shall consist of the Communications Director, Secretary, webmaster, and additional members as deemed necessary, and appointed by either the Executive Director or President.

 Section H. Special Purposes Committees

-Committees for special purposes may be named by the State President or District Director as needed.
+Committees for special purposes may be named by the President or District Director as needed.

 ARTICLE V--MEETINGS OF THE ASSOCIATION